gorhom/react-native-bottom-sheet/website/docs/guides/react-navigation.md

 hide_table_of_contents: true
 ---

 One of the main goal of this library, is to allow user to fully integrate a stack navigator in the bottom sheet.
-This integration allow lots of opportunities for a native-like experience in your app 😇
+This integration allows lots of opportunities for a native-like experience in your app 😇

 However, there are some tricks has to be follow to enable both libraries to work together seamlessly.